4Subsea/drio-python/docs/user_guide/advanced_config.rst

 * datareservoirio.storage: storage module, including cache and data download.

 If you need a more comprehensive logging solution that captures every interaction with the :py:mod:`requests`, :py:mod:`oauthlib`, and :py:mod:`requests-oauthlib` modules, as well as logging related to :py:mod:`datareservoirio`, you can utilize the provided code.
-Additionally, if you require logging for only one of the specific packages, you may use the pre-existing loggers integrated within :py:mod:`requests`, :py:mod:`oauthlib`, and :py:mod:`requests-oauthlib`.
+If you require logging for only one of the specific packages, you may use the pre-existing loggers integrated within :py:mod:`requests`, :py:mod:`oauthlib`, and :py:mod:`requests-oauthlib`.

 .. code-block:: python